-I am a Christian minister working on the interface between faith and environmental issues such as climate change and conservation.
+I am a Christian minister interested in practical spirituality: how prayer and action mesh together and become a way of life.
+I’m especially interested in exploring this in relation to ecology.
 I’m based in the seaside city of Brighton and Hove in Sussex, England, at the Brighthelm Church and Community Centre.
-I have been a United Reformed Church minister since 1995, firstly in south London and then in Hove before coming to Brighton in 2014.
+I have been a United Reformed Church minister since 1995, firstly in south London, then in Hove and now in Brighton.

 Off duty, I welcome any excuse to spend time outdoors, especially in the woods, although I find music a good excuse to be indoors, especially if that’s where the piano (or guitar or ukulele) is or where the dance (50s jive) is being held.
 I’m married to textile artist Louise and we have three ‘children’ who are older than they used to be and mostly live elsewhere.